Foiling sailboats racing in SailGP

 Germany SailGP Team’s F50 catamaran is craned back to the technical area after racing on Race Day 1 of the Mubadala New York Sail Grand Prix in New York, USA.
 Saturday 22nd June 2024.
 Copyright: Ricardo Pinto for SailGP

-2025 Host Cities & key dates
+2026 Host Cities & key dates

-The 2025 SailGP season promises a world tour of breathtaking racing locations.
+The 2026 SailGP season promises a world tour of breathtaking racing locations.
 Venues include:

-Event: Emirates Dubai Sail Grand Prix presented by P&O Marinas
+Event: Oracle Perth Sail Grand Prix

 2. Auckland, New Zealand